fair-research/bdbag/doc/cli.md

 already exist in the bag payload directory.

 ----
-##### `--validate {fast,full}`
+##### `--validate {fast,full,structure}`
 Validate a bag directory or bag archive.
 If `fast` is specified, the `Payload-Oxum` metadata field (if present) will be used to check that the payload files are present and accounted for.
-Otherwise if `full` is specified, all checksums will be regenerated and compared to the corresponding entries in the manifest.
+If `full` is specified, all checksums will be regenerated and compared to the corresponding entries in the manifest.
+If `structure` is specified, the bag will be checked for structural validity only.

 ----
 ##### `--validate-profile`